-The North Carolina Department of Health and Human Services has established a prioritization framework to determine the order in which certain populations should receive the vaccination.
-Eligibility in some phases is dependent on job function (such as a healthcare worker or essential worker) and other phases are dependent on individual characteristics (such as age or underlying health conditions.)
-The University will determine eligibility for those phases that are dependent on job function and provide the names of eligible individuals to NC DHHS.
-Other phases dependent on individual characteristics will require the employee to self-identify with the state or county.
+The North Carolina Department of Health and Human Services has established a prioritization framework that outlines who is eligible to receive the vaccine and in what order.
+Eligibility in some groups is dependent on job function, such as a healthcare worker or essential worker, and other phases are dependent on individual characteristics, such as age or underlying health conditions.

 Is the University requiring students, faculty and staff receive the vaccine?

 The vaccine is not a requirement at this time, but we encourage members of our campus community who are eligible to receive it.

 Will I have to pay for the vaccine?

 There is no cost to the patient to receive the vaccine.